-Croatian Bureau of Statistics (CBS)
+Croatian Bureau of Statistics

-The CBS provides statistical data on economic, demographic, social, health and ecological conditions, activities and events.
+The Croatian Bureau of Statistics (CBS) provides statistical data on economic, demographic, social, health and ecological conditions, activities and events.
 In addition, it fulfils the international commitments of Croatia related to the production and dissemination of official statistics.

-Information Systems and Information Technology Support Agency (APIS IT)
+Information Systems and Information Technology Support Agency

-The Agency has developed a document management information system to support the ongoing activities of the State administration and local government institutions.
-APIS IT also supports the State administration portal.
+The Information Systems and Information Technology Support Agency (APIS IT) has developed a document management information system to support the ongoing activities of the State administration and local government institutions.
+The APIS IT also supports the State administration portal.

-Financial Agency (FINA)
+Financial Agency

-FINA is a Government-owned company competent for financial transactions.
-It streamlines the information-communication infrastructure, supports the State and public finances systems, as well as the registers and information services of the administration, regional and local self-government bodies.
-FINA was entrusted with the development of an IT network to communicate with State administration bodies (HITRO.HR).
+The Financial Agency (FINA) is a government-owned company competent for financial transactions.
+It streamlines the information-communication infrastructure, and supports the State and public finances systems, as well as the registers and information services of the administrative, regional and local self-government bodies.
+FINA was also entrusted with the development of an IT network to communicate with State administration bodies (HITRO.HR).